-cDNA concentrations obtained with the SMART-Seq Single Cell PLUS Kit may vary between different cell types and treatments.
+cDNA concentrations obtained with SMART-Seq mRNA Single Cell LP may vary between different cell types and treatments.
 To minimize library prep variation and to achieve a high sequencing library quality, the concentration of the amplified cDNAs must be carefully determined.
 Several options are available for quantification.
+We recommend using the Agilent Bioanalyzer for reliable double-stranded (ds) cDNA quantification.
+Select the region encompassing 400-9,000 bp to estimate the concentration of ds cDNA.

-For processing 96 or more samples, the Quant-iT PicoGreen dsDNA Assay Kit (PicoGreen) is a very sensitive tool that can be fast and convenient (see below).
-Another option is to quantify the cDNA using Qubit dsDNA HS Assay (Qubit).
+For processing 96 or more samples, the Quant-iT PicoGreen dsDNA Assay Kit (PicoGreen) is a very sensitive tool is fast and convenient (see below).
+Alternatively, the Qubit dsDNA HS Assay (Qubit) may be used.
+However, if using either of these methods, we suggest also performing cDNA quantitation for a subset of the samples on the Bioanalyzer for more accurate results.
 Refer to the manufacturer's instructions for information on how to use the PicoGreen or Qubit assay reagents.